bimdata/quickstart-onpremise/README.md

 #### SSH Bastion
-If you can't use SSH directly from this computer to the servers where you want to install our applications, you can use a *bastion* that will to proxy the ssh connections.
+If you can't use SSH directly from this computer to the servers where you want to install our applications, you can use a *bastion* that will proxy the ssh connections.

 | Variables                 | Default value                 | Description                                    |
 |---------------------------|-------------------------------|------------------------------------------------|